New station for a new district

-The finished station has been handed over to Rail Net Denmark and Danish Rail and was built pursuant to the agreement between the Danish Ministry of Transport and Carlsberg Byen P/S.
+The station project has been completed in accordance with the agreement between the Ministry of Transport and Carlsberg Byen P/S.